TedVu/subscription-plus/README.md

 1. Implement basic feature to capture notification features: how long does subscription last?, notification type (is it via phone or email?), frequency of notifications, how long before subscription end to notify?,...

 2. Sanity check all features and refactor code.

+## Bug list

+1. When access after login => no redirect to home page but still at login page.